 Other first-place finishers for the Belles were sophomore Peggy Halloran, who swam in the 500-yard free with a time of 6:00.34, Tierney, who swam in both the 50- and 100-yard free with a time of 0:26.36 and 0:59.72, respectively, and Courtney, who swam in the 200yard free with a time of 2:15.82.
 Juckniess in the 100-yard back, Mannion in the 100-yard breast and Reeves in the 200yard IM were also winners.
-The two second places were captured by Halloran in the 1,000-yard free with a time of 12:29.26, and Reeves in the 100yard fly with a time of 1:08.0. quarterback, especially in the second half," Gilboy continued.
-"They really made it tough to throw, which allowed our linebackers and defensive backs to cover their receivers well."
+The two second places were captured by Halloran in the 1,000-yard free with a time of 12:29.26, and Reeves in the 100yard fly with a time of 1:08.0.
+Studs continued from page 12 Tomko and Brent Basham, with Martin hitting Landry from four yards out for the "The blocked punt was probably the key play of the game," Gilboy added.
+"It gave us a 9-0 lead at halftime, which was virtually a gift.'
+Flanner head coach Jim Fitzgerald agreed, saying that it gave the momentum to Stan- "The drive at the end of the half hurt us," Fitzgerald commented.
+"We would have been happy going into halftime scoreless, but it just wasn't meant to be.'
+That quick outburst was all Stanford needed, as its defense, affectionately known as the "Dirtbag D," controlled the rest of the game.
+"Our linemen put tremendous pressure on the Flanner quarterback, especially in the second half," Gilboy continued.
+"They really made it tough to throw, which allowed our linebackers and defensive backs to cover their receivers

 The Stanford offense really began to role on its first possession of the second half, as the Martin-to-Landry combination clicked several times, and running backs Bill Marvel and Jack Gleeson chipped in to drive the ball to the Flanner four-yard line.
 The drive stalled there, and Stanford settled for a 21-yard field goal from Sanchez, making the score 12-0.
 The "Dirtbag D" then took control.
 Flanner tried to get its offense untracked by going on fourth-and-four from its own 40, but Stanford rose to the occasion.
 The Stanford defense rose to the occasion all game long, giving up only one first down.
 "Our defense played really well all year long," said Gilboy.
 "We gave up only six points in seven games.
-When you can do that, you are going to win a lot of ballgames."
+When you can do that, you are going to win a lot of ballgames.
 The "Dirtbag D" set up the game's final score, as Tony Villanueva recovered a fumble at the Flanner 32.
-After Gleeson moved the ball up to the 19, Tomko ran a nifty reverse 16 yards for the touchdown.
+After Gleeson moved the ball up to the 19, Tomko ran a nifty reverse 16 yards for the touch-

+272-0312/272-8471

+54533 Terrace Lane

+(across from Martin's)

 DOGBOOK PHOTOS ALL JUNIORS:

 IF YOU MISSED YOUR DORM'S SCHEDULED TIME FOR DOGBOOK PICTURES, SHOW UP TODAY IN 3rd FLOOR LAFORTUNE BETWEEN 4-9 PM.
 BE AS SERIOUS OR CRAZY AS YOU WANT!!

-Adworks
+ENROWORKS

 Where the need is . . . there we will be.